pontiggi/CRI_Jetstream_Cluster/README.md

 In theory, this would work on bare metal as well, although it will not ease the pain of deploying CentOS 7 on many nodes, and you would need to hand-generate a list of IP addresses (or modify this to run a dhcp server on the head node...).

+The main variables for a new virtual clsuter are all set in the file "stack\_settings", which is used by deploy.sh.
+SSH keys for outside users should be copied to the roles/users/files/user\_keys directory.

 #How To - by 'hand'
 1. Get a working openrc.sh by following the Jetstream docs!